 These rules are still being refined and as a result, have not yet been implemented.
 Major companies like Verizon, AT&T, and T-Mobile who collect ample information on consumer habits for business purposes are fighting the rules.
 They say it gives companies who are only regulated by the FTC an unfair advantage and filed a petition to try to stop these regulations earlier this year.
 We will have to wait and see what happens.

 Do you know where your data goes?
 For example, identity theft is a huge issue here in the United States, with $16.4 billion being stolen from 15.4 million consumers just in 2016, according to the Insurance Information Institute.
 Here's what can happen if you don't protect your computer and cellphone privacy.

 - Your identity can be stolen via phishing, hacking and viruses.
 Once it's stolen, people can pretend to be you and even gain access to your personal information like your credit card and social security numbers.
 Identity theft protection service providers, like these services within our comparison guide, will prevent this from happening.

 - Network traffic analysis tracks your location, search history, likes, dislikes, shares, etc. to sell to advertising companies.
 The best VPN services and private browsers can prevent this.

 - Data tracking can lead to price discrimination depending on your location.

 - Malware is an application with a virus or trojan used to damage consumer's computers.
-Viruses can come from marketers that have paid for your information via email and social media; beware.
+Beware: viruses can come from marketers that have paid for your information via email and social media.

 - Phishing, which we delve further into here, is when someone steals your username and passwords or payment information to ultimately steal your money.
 Phishing scams can occur via email and social media messages.